 As of April 2nd 2018 the Federal Reserve Bank of New York began publishing the Secured Overnight Financing Rate (SOFR) index and volumes.

-The ARRC is working to introduce a term SOFR rate in 2021 which is critical to LIBOR replacement as USD LIBOR will cease to be quoted in 2023 and new trades should not be executed starting in July 2021 (on a rolling cessation schedule based on type of product).
+The ARRC is working to introduce a term SOFR rate in 2021 which is critical to LIBOR replacement as USD LIBOR will cease to be quoted in June 2023.
+SOFR now equates to around 80% of all USD rates transactions.

 Tradition has calculated implied 1-month, 3-month, 6-month and 1-year term SOFR rates.
 These rates are currently derived from multiple sources including our brokerage desks, CME SOFR futures SOFR/Fed Funds Basis, and overlaid with Tradition’s GC/GCF Repo data using a methodology similar to the one outlined by the Federal Reserve.

 |Tenor||SOFR Term Rate (%)|

 The adoption of SOFR by interest rate derivative market participants has seen substantial uptake over the past year and will continue to grow ahead of the likely USD LIBOR transition, which is anticipated to take place in early 2022.